 Froglife have carried out several projects, most importantly the pond restoration project funded by Natural England which aimed to restore late succession ponds for bearded stonewort.
 In addition, Froglife carry out annual surveys to determine the long term condition of great crested newt populations.

 The history of the site goes back much further than brick-making – numerous marine fossils were discovered as the clay was extracted.
 These fossils date back 150 million years to the Jurassic period, when Cambridgeshire was under the sea.
 Due to the abundance of fossils the Reserve has also been identified as a Regionally Important Geological Site (RIGS) in the Peterborough Geology Audit.

-We are lucky enough to have a fantastic team of lovely and dedicated volunteers to help us manage Hampton Nature Reserve, getting stuck into practical jobs in the winter and assisting with surveys over the summer.
+We are lucky enough to have a fantastic team of dedicated volunteers to help us manage Hampton Nature Reserve, getting stuck into practical jobs in the winter and assisting with surveys over the summer.

 Hampton Nature Reserve volunteers meet regularly to carry out maintenance, practical habitat management and surveying on the Reserve.